 const Example = () => {

-// Example of a hook for working with the state
+// It is the example of a hook for working with the state

 const [count, setCount] = useState(0);